How to uninstall Node.js on a Mac

 1. Open Terminal from Launchpad or the Applications folder.

-2. Run the following command in Terminal:
+2. Type the following command in its window and press Return:

-3. brew uninstall –force node
+brew uninstall –force node

 Terminal window showing the command to uninstall Node.js